-There’s nothing quite like having the right first aid kit handy when emergency strikes.
+There’s nothing quite like having the right first aid kit handy when an emergency strikes.
 But what if you’re fresh out of Neosporin or don’t want to go there in the first place?
 How can self-sufficient homesteaders tend to scrapes, wounds, burns, and illness without having to depend on a run into the city drugstore—if there’s even one available?
 Help may be closer than you think.
 Whether you’re in the kitchen or out in the fields, there are probably medicinal herbs nearby—whether fresh or dried and crushed in a canister waiting to sprinkle on tonight’s dinner—that can help.

 Having the right tools on hand is, of course, not enough; you also need to know how to use them.
 Most herbs are fairly safe, but misidentification or misuse of herbs can be just as disastrous as similar errors in judgment would be with more conventional medication.
 Some conditions, even if there is an herbal or folk remedy for them, may require a doctor or other trained healer’s prompt attention.
 So don’t forget the very first essential tool for herbalism: common sense.